Welcome to today's edition of the Rush 24-7 podcast.

 None of that's taking place on the Republican side.

-If you want to continue the business comparison.
+Think of the base as heavy users, best customers, if you want to continue the business comparison.

 Most businesses would never discard their best users.

-In fact, I gave an example of how most businesses treat their best users last week or the week before, in a sterling example of how capitalism works with cellular carriers and their pricing.
+In fact, I gave an example of how most businesses treat their best users last week or the week before in a sterling example of how capitalism works with cellular carriers and their pricing.

 Sorry if you missed it.